phillycommunitywireless/docs/docs/installations/installations.md

 </figure>

-For more information on the mesh kit, see our [Configure AP-Mesh Guide](../../Device-Configuration/configure-ap-mesh)
+For more information on configuring our access points, see our [Configure AP-Mesh Guide](../../Device-Configuration/configure-ap-mesh)